 Midwest LUMEN: The Lighting Utility Midwest Exchange Network (Midwest LUMEN) is the region’s hub, connecting utility employees who manage lighting efficiency programs.
 Members meet throughout the year to strengthen programs through peer-to-peer consultation, collaboration and informational presentations.

-To join Midwest LUMEN, or for more information on any of MEEA’s SSL resources, please contact Rose Jordan at email@example.com or 312.673.2487.
+To join Midwest LUMEN, or for more information on any of MEEA’s SSL resources, please contact Nick Moshage at firstname.lastname@example.org or 312.784.7259.

 Upcoming Events and Webinars: MEEA organizes and promotes webinars and workshops around the region by providing technical guidance and real-world case studies to end users, the lighting industry and others.
 View the MEEA Calendar for upcoming events and webinars.